cihadturhan/dashboard-react/FILE_TEMPLATES.md

+In the project, most of time you will write Components and Containers.

-You will mostly write components and containers.
-To save some time, add the following templates to your WebStorm file and use them from new->your_template_name
+To save some time, add the following templates to your WebStorm file and use them from `new -> your_template_name`

-- Under File -> New -> Edit File Templates...
+- Under `File -> New -> Edit File Templates...`
-- Click (+) sign on top right
+- Click `(+)` sign on top right
 - Assign name as the following title and content with `js` extension.

 **React Container Component**